shamilton1/Experimental/workflow.md

 These three features – fork, pull request and merge – are what make GitHub so powerful.

 # Prerequisites
-You require a GitHub account with an associated and verified email address before you can fork/edit repositories or create pull requests.
+To use GitHub, you require a GitHub account with an associated and verified email address before you can fork/edit repositories or create pull requests.

 Visit the GitHub [homepage][] to register.